kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 The next panel is a copy but we changed the annotation from the default (i.e. offsets) to position labels.
 This could make sense if the map is unrotated.
-The bottom panel has RA as the spatial axis X. World coordinate labels are added inside the plot with a special method: :meth:`wcsgrat.Graticule.Insidelabels`.
+The bottom panel has RA as the spatial axis X. World coordinate labels are added inside the plot with a special method: :meth:`wcsgrat.Insidelabels`.
 These labels are not formatted to hour/min/sec or deg/min/sec for spatial axes.

 The two calls to this method need some extra explanation::

-   graticule4.Insidelabels(wcsaxis=0, constval=-51, rotation=90, fontsize=10,
+   graticule4.Insidelabels(wcsaxis=0, constval='20h34m', rotation=90, fontsize=10,
                            color='r', ha='right')
    graticule4.Insidelabels(wcsaxis=1, fontsize=10, fmt="%.2f", color='b')

 The first line sets labels that correspond to positions in world coordinates inside a plot.
 It copies the positions of the velocities, set by the initialization of the graticule object.
-It plots those labels at a Right Ascension equal to 20h36m which is equal to -51 (==309) degrees.
+It plots those labels at a Right Ascension equal to 20h35m which is equal to -51 (==309) degrees.
 It rotates these labels with angle 90 degrees and sets the size, color and alignment of the font.
-The second line does something similar for the Right Ascension labels, but it adds a format for numbers.
+The second line does something similar for the Right Ascension labels, but it adds also a format for the numbers.

 Note also the line:

 >>> graticule4 = mplim4.Graticule(offsety=False)
-   >>> graticule4.setp_tick(plotaxis="left", fun=lambda x: x+360, fmt="$%.1f^\circ$")
+>>> graticule4.setp_ticklabel(plotaxis="left", fmt='HMs')

 Default the module would plot labels which are offsets because we have only one spatial axis.
 We overruled this behaviour with keyword parameter *offsety=False*.
 Then we get world coordinates which are default formatted in hour/minutes/seconds.
-But we want these labels to be plotted in another format.
-With parameter *fun* we define a transformation and with *fmt* we set the format for the output.
-Note the use of the TeX symbol for degrees.
+If we want these labels to be plotted in another format, lets say decimal degrees, then one needs parameter *fun* to define some transformation and with
+*fmt* we set the format for that output, e.g. as in:

+>>> graticule4.setp_tick(plotaxis="left", fun=lambda x: x+360, fmt="$%.1f^\circ$")

 Finally note that the alignment of the titles along the left axis (which is a Matplotlib method) works in the frame of the graticule.
 It is important to realize that a *maputils* plot